How-to Guides¶

 Human-in-the-loop functionality allows you to involve humans in the decision-making process of your graph.
 These how-to guides show how to implement human-in-the-loop workflows in your graph.

-- How to add dynamic breakpoints
+method.
+Use this if implementing a human-in-the-loop workflow via static breakpoints. - How to add dynamic breakpoints with

 Streaming¶